paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 2. **There's Nothing Wrong With Walking**

-Unless you're trying to break a world record or get a PB then slowing down for a walk is
+Unless you're trying to break a world record or get a PB then slowing down for a walk is ok.
+It's preferable to pushng too far and risking injury.
+It doesn't make you any less of a runner.
+It's not cheating.
+And there's nothing wrong with using walking and running to improve your fitness.

+3. **Rest Days Matter**

+This toook me a while to realise.
+In my excitement to begin my runninh journey I did way too much in the beginning.
+Running every moment I could, playing Ring Fit on the Nintendo Switch when I couldn't.
+I was putting my body through too much too soon.
+Which might be ok when you're younger.
+But at 50....not so much.

+4. **Strength Training**

+I thought all I needed to do was run.
+Increase my stamina.
+Run.
+Increase my strength.
+Run.
+Well turns out that wasn't the best for my muscles.
+Lifting weights, using resistence bands.
+Even yoga that helps muscle groups is all important things to